andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 And you can also insert "Flex: 1" in one of the boxes:

 ![inserting Flex: 1 in one of the boxes](images/inserting-flex-1-in-one-of-the-boxes.png)

+Explanation: the red box will get all vertical area not occupied by the blue box.